 - Normative – the ability to collectively map, specify, apply, reconcile, and negotiate sustainability values, principles, goals, and targets

 The BAS in Sustainable Practices is too new to have job placement data.
-When developing the degree, however, Cascadia College worked with local industry to ensure the skills students will develop are in demand in the regional, state, and national workplace.
+When developing the degree, however, Cascadia College worked with local industry to ensure the skills students will develop are in demand in the regional, state, and national workplace and our first cohort of graduates have secured positions with innovative companies and organizations such as Recology, City Growers, and Swedish Medical Center.

 Examples of current sustainability jobs in or region can be found on our Sustainability Careers page.